cakevm/mev-builders/README.md

 use mev_builders::BUILDERS;
 ```

 By default, the list is ordered by the number of landed blocks in the last week.
-If a builder has no landed blocks, the builder will be moved to `OTHER_BUILDERS` list.

 # Contributing
 If you want to add, or update a builder, please open a pull request.